glouppe/info8010-deep-learning/lecture5.md

 ## ResNet (He et al, 2015)

-Composition of first layers similar to GoogLeNet, a stack of 4 residual blocks, and a global average pooling layer.
+Composition of convolutional and pooling layers organized in a stack of residual blocks.
 Extensions consider more residual blocks, up to a total of 152 layers (ResNet-152).

 .center.width-80[![](figures/lec5/resnet-block.svg)]
 .center.caption[Regular ResNet block vs. ResNet block with $1\times 1$ convolution.]